sarapieri/via-2.0.12-vl/README.md

     *   **Handling Previously Captioned Images:**
         *   The tool will show a warning if you load an image that has already been captioned.
         *   It will ask for confirmation before allowing you to overwrite existing captions.
+    *   **Useful to Know:**
+        *   Labels can be selected and de-selected (double click) to show the single masks.
+        *   The Panoptic Overlay panel can be resized using the top arrows.

 ## 💾 Output